15 November . 2023

 Frisco’s Christmas in the Square

 More than 180,000 lights and 200 dancing snowflakes make Frisco’s Christmas in the Square a magical place to be from Nov.
 18 through Jan.
-3. Billed as the largest choreographed lights and music display in North Texas, this show lights up historic Frisco Square each evening.
-New for 2022, this free extravaganza will have additional roof lighting, a color changing canopy, and an unforgettable light show with 10 songs.
-It also includes the area’s only outdoor ice rink, cookie decorating and visits with Santa, horse carriage rides and more.
+8. Billed as the largest choreographed lights and music display in North Texas, this show lights up historic Frisco Square each evening.
+Now in its 14th year, this free extravaganza includes Skate the Square, the area’s only outdoor ice rink, along with visits with Santa, horse carriage rides, a light tunnel and more.
 Scouts Troop 51 will continue the tradition of offering Christmas trees for sale.

 Lights on the Farm in Plano